tomzx/blog.tomrochette.com-content/agi/the-philosophy-of-agi/article.md

 ## Learned in this study

 ## Things to explore
-* Describe someone's position on various topic through a questionnaire, which in turn positions them in a multidimensional space (where each dimension is effectively the value given to a question in the questionnaire)
+* Describe someone's position on various topics through a questionnaire, which in turn positions them in a multidimensional space (where each dimension is effectively the value given to a question in the questionnaire)

 # Overview
 Part of the reason I write this, is to understand how an AGI goes through the process of thinking about anything, and by doing so, is able to come up with a "superior" answer or position on any given topic.
 It is my hope that by doing so, it will put to light some practices that can be applied to human beings as well.

 # Opinions
 ## Forming and changing opinion
-* Opinions should be volatile, that is, it should be subject to change over time, but exist and be relied on at any given time to form composite opinions (opinions based on prior opinions)
+* Opinions should be volatile, that is, they should be subject to change over time, but exist and be relied on at any given time to form composite opinions (opinions based on prior opinions)
 * The idea of volatility is that an AGI agent needs to be able to take decisions and proceed further into its thinking
 * If at some point arguments are brought up that goes against what the agent believes in, these arguments should be evaluated against the existing framework that has been built
+	* In the case the arguments that have been brought up are considered valid (or more valid than the existing framework in place), the affected scaffold of reasoning should be marked as "risky" or "to be re-evaluated", which would prompt the agent to determine the quality of these prior decisions against the new information
 * When evaluating a position on a topic, it is important to consider the veracity of the facts presented
 * It is also important to evaluate how often an opinion and its related facts have been useful to us compared to our existing position